juanmarcoso/juanmarcoso/README.md

 # Hello!
 I'm Juan Marcos Orellana 👋 😊

-I'm an advanced Programming student at the **National Technological University (UTN)**, with strong knowledge in programming and software development.
+I´m a university technician in Programming, graduated from the **National Technological University (UTN)**, with strong knowledge in programming and software development.
 I am passionate about technology and solving complex problems.
 In this profile, I share some of my personal and academic projects in **Java**, **Python**, and **JavaScript**.

 ---